whosethere/BeetLoaderAnalytics/readme.md

 ### Independent Project - Data Preparation and Analysis

 **Project Overview**:
-In this project, I focused on preparing and transforming data to facilitate efficient analysis.
-My objectives included cleaning data, selecting relevant features, and performing data transformations to create a robust dataset suitable for in-depth analysis.
+In this project, I prepared and transformed data to facilitate analysis.
+My objectives included cleaning data, selecting features, and performing data transformations to create a dataset suitable for analysis.

 **Implementation Details**:
 **Files**: